Peter Mark Roget: Other interests

-Roget was elected to membership of the Manchester Literary and Philosophical Society on 25January 1805 and as a Fellow of the Royal Society in 1815, in recognition of a paper on a slide rule with a loglog scale.
+Roget was elected to membership of the Manchester Literary and Philosophical Society on 25 January 1805 and as a Fellow of the Royal Society in 1815, in recognition of a paper on a slide rule with a loglog scale.
 He was a secretary of the Society from 1827 to 1848.
 On 9 December 1824, Roget presented a paper on a peculiar optical illusion to the Philosophical Transactions, which was published in 1825, as Explanation of an optical deception in the appearance of the spokes of a wheel when seen through vertical apertures.
 The paper was noted by Michael Faraday and by Joseph Plateau, who both mentioned it in their articles that presented new illusions with apparent motion.
 It has often been heralded as the basis for the persistence of vision theory, which has for a long time been falsely regarded as the principle causing the perception of motion in animation and film.
-In 1834, Roget claimed to have invented "the Phantasmascope or Phenakistoscope" in the spring of 1831, a few years before Plateau introduced that first stroboscopic animation device.
+In 1834, Roget claimed to have invented "the Phantasmascope or Phenakisticope" in the spring of 1831, almost two years before Plateau introduced that first stroboscopic animation device.

 One of the promoters of the Medical and Chirurgical Society of London, of which he was the President in 1829, and which later became the Royal Society of Medicine, Roget was also a founder of the Society for the Diffusion of Useful Knowledge, writing a series of popular manuals for it.
 He wrote numerous papers on physiology and health, among them the fifth Bridgewater Treatise, Animal and Vegetable Physiology considered with reference to Natural Theology (1834), and articles for the Encyclopædia Britannica.
 He was hostile to phrenology, writing against it in a Britannica supplement in 1818 and devoting a two-volume work to it in 1838.

 A chess player, in an article in the London and Edinburgh Philosophical Magazine Roget solved the general open knight's tour problem.
 He composed chess problems and designed an inexpensive pocket chessboard.